-Here in Ireland we tend to get a range of weather conditions (sometimes all on the same day!) and so the Relay Express team thought it would be a good idea to highlight a few driving tips for the autumn period, courtesy of the Road Safety Authority.
+During the winter months we can get a range of weather conditions (sometimes all on the same day!) and so the Relay Express team thought it would be a good idea to highlight a few driving tips ofr this time of year, courtesy of the Road Safety Authority.

 Weather can be unpredictable and bad weather can strike suddenly so the best advice when severe weather hits is to stay off the road.
 If your journey is absolutely necessary, make sure you are prepared for the conditions.
 Check the local and national weather forecasts for travel information.